nerlihmax/nerlihmax/README.md

 - Docker
 - Docker Compose
 - Github Actions
-- (learning devops swiss army knife: Ansible, k8s, Terraform, ...)
+- (learning ansible, swarm, etc devops swiss-army knife tools...)
 - Have some experience in setuping rich network w/ Wireguard, internal DNS resolver, SSL and more

 ### Other